-THE Department of Preventive Medicine offers a second-year course in the fundamentals of epidemiology, medical statistics, and the basic principles of public health and preventive medicine.
-Electives available to students at various levels include: biometry; problems and experiences of aging; clinical trials and medical surveys; sampling methods; environmental/occupational health; and special projects in public health.
+PROFESSOR Charles F. Federspiel ASSOCIATE PROFESSORS William D. Dupont, Wayne A. Ray dents at various levels include: biometry; problems and experiences of aging; clinical trials and medical surveys; sampling methods; environmental/occupational health; and special projects in public health.
 A first-year field experience provides an introduction to comprehensive medical care.
-A preceptorship in primary health care and clerkships in applied public health, sexually-transmitted diseases, and family and community medicine are also available to second-, third-, and fourthyear students as electives.
+A preceptorship in primary health care and clerkships in applied public health, sexually-transmitted diseases, and family and community medicine are also available to second-, third-, and fourth-year students as electives.